designgrappler/EZ-Tip/README.md

 # EZ-Tip

-This is an iOS demo app for the Swift for Designers course @ Facebook.
+This is an iOS demo app for the iOS for Designers course @ Facebook.

 Time spent: 10 hours spent in total